Acquisition Process

 Frequently Asked Questions

-How does the SSET impact the contracting outcome?
+How does the SSET maintain fairness?

 Conclusion